cigalecigales/emoji-selector/README.md

 # [TypeScript + React] :watermelon: Emoji Selector
-This is a emoji selector like slack.<br>
+This is an emoji selector like slack.<br>

 ![image](https://user-images.githubusercontent.com/7352476/87250506-50585880-c4a0-11ea-922d-34bee8516eab.png)